Learn More About Wild Kin Forest School

 Psychologist and researcher Peter Grey has some great writing on this topic.
 Read more here

-• Our forest school classroom holds a maximum of 12 children, ensuring a 6 to 1 ratio at all times.
+Our homeschool classroom holds a maximum of 12 children, ensuring a 6:1 ratio at all times.

 Preschool: Monday/Wednesday